-- 51.Incentives to redeem may place (economic, reputational or similar) pressures on an issuer to call and refinance a hybrid instrument even though the issuer is experiencing some deterioration in its financial position.
-The issuer might feel obliged to initiate the call even though the refinancing may lead to a weaker capital structure or reduce future financial flexibility.
-Instruments with moderate incentives to redeem are therefore limited to 15% of original own funds (Article 66 (1a) (c) CRD). - 52.Incentives to redeem can be defined as those features that provide an expectation of the hybrid instrument being redeemed at the call date.
-Interest rate step-ups and principal stock settlements, in conjunction with a call option, are considered to be incentives to redeem.
-However any other feature which may lead to an instrument being redeemed may also be considered to be an incentive to redeem.
-In this context competent authorities should carefully assess any specific feature used in combination with a call option.
-In order to be considered as an incentive to redeem it is not necessary that the call option and the step-up or any other specific feature have the same date of exercise. - 53.Step-ups are permitted, in conjunction with a call option, only if they are considered moderate, i.e. if they result in an increase over the initial rate that is no greater than, either: - 100 basis points less the swap spread between the initial index basis and the stepped-up index basis; or - 50% of the initial credit spread less the swap spread between the initial index basis and the stepped-up index basis. - 54.
+52. Incentives to redeem may place (economic, reputational or similar) pressures on an issuer to call and refinance a hybrid instrument even though the issuer is experiencing some deterioration in its financial position.
+The issuer might feel obliged to initiate the call, although the refinancing may lead to a weaker capital structure or may reduce future financial

+- 53. Incentives to redeem can be defined as those features that, in the perception of market participants, provide for an expectation of the hybrid instrument being redeemed at the call date.
+Interest rate step-ups and principal stock settlements, in conjunction with a call option, are considered as incentives to redeem.
+However, any other feature which might lead to an instrument being redeemed may also be considered an incentive to redeem.
+In this context, competent authorities should carefully assess any specific feature used in combination with a call option.
+In order to be considered as an incentive to redeem it is not necessary that the call option and the step-up or any other specific feature have the same date of exercise. - 54.Step-ups are permitted, in conjunction with a call option only if they are considered moderate, i.e. if they result in an increase over the initial rate that is no greater than, either: - 100 basis points, less the swap spread between the initial index basis and the stepped up index basis; or - 50% of the initial credit spread, less the swap spread between the initial index basis and the stepped up index basis. - 55.
 The terms of the instrument shall provide for no more than one rate stepup over the life of the instrument.
-The swap spread shall be fixed at the pricing date and reflect the difference in pricing on that date between the initial reference security or rate and the stepped-up reference security or rate. - 55.A principal stock settlement mechanism in conjunction with a call option shall contain a cap on the conversion ratio in order to be considered a moderate incentive to redeem.
-The cap on the conversion ratio at the date of redemption shall not be more than 150% of the conversion ratio at the time of issue.
+The swap spread shall be fixed at the pricing date and reflect the difference in pricing on that date between the initial reference security or rate and the stepped-up reference security or rate. - 56.A principal stock settlement mechanism in conjunction with a call option shall contain a cap on the conversion ratio in order to be considered a moderate incentive to redeem.
+The cap on the conversion ratio at the date of redemption shall not be more than 150% of the conversion ratio at the time of the issue.
 A principal stock settlement feature should not be confused with mandatory convertible securities (MCS).
-MCS do not provide the issuer with an incentive to redeem because there is no call option and the instrument would be issued to equity or equity-linked investors who will receive instruments referred to in Article 57(a) on conversion after a specified period (e.g. three years).

-56.In principle, an option for the issuer to deliver shares which is not explicitly linked to a call option (e.g. to achieve loss absorbency as set out in Section D) should not per se be regarded as an incentive to redeem.
-However, competent authorities shall analyse the structure of any such feature on a case by case basis, at the date of issue, in order to determine whether it nonetheless shall be considered to be an incentive to redeem.
+MCS do not provide the issuer with an incentive to redeem because there is no call option and the instrument would be issued to equity or equity-linked investors who will receive instruments referred to in Article 57(a) on conversion after a specified period (e.g. three years). - 57.
+In principle, an option for the issuer to deliver shares which is not explicitly linked to a call option (e.g. to achieve loss absorbency as set out in Section D) should not per se be regarded as an incentive to redeem.
+However, competent authorities shall analyse the structure of any such feature on a case-by-case basis, at the date of issue, in order to determine whether it nonetheless shall be considered as an incentive to redeem.